ernestum/BrummaFirmware/README.md

 <img src="resources/Overview.svg" alt="Overview"  />

 ## Usage
-On startup, the TingleDongle Server opens a Wlan network called `Tingledongle` and the password `tingletingle`.

  Step                                                         | QR Code
  ------------------------------------------------------------ | ------------------------------------------------------------
  Log into the TingleDongle Servers WLAN called `Tingledongle` using the password `tingletingle`.
 You can use the QR code. | ![Login with QR code](https://zxing.org/w/chart?cht=qr&chs=230x230&chld=L&choe=UTF-8&chl=WIFI%3AS%3ATingledongle%3BT%3AWPA%3BP%3Atingletingle%3B%3B)